Logarithmic Quasimaps: Introduction

 \subsection{Results}

-Let $X$ be a GIT quotient $W \GIT G$ of an affine variety by a reductive group, satisfying the assumptions of \cite{ciocan2014stable}.
+Let $X$ be a GIT quotient $W \GIT G$ of an affine variety $W$ by a reductive algebraic group $G$, satisfying the assumptions of \cite{ciocan2014stable}.
 Examples include toric varieties, partial flag varieties and complete intersections in these spaces.
-In addition, suppose $X$ is a subvariety of $V \GIT G$, a vector space quotient, and let $D = D_1 + \dots + D_r$ be a simple normal crossings divisor pulled back from $V \GIT G$.
+In addition, suppose $X$ is a subvariety of $V \GIT G$, where $V$ is a vector space, and let $D = D_1 + \dots + D_r$ be a simple normal crossings divisor on $X$ pulled back from $V \GIT G$.
+For many targets, for example toric varieties and partial flag varieties, $V=W$ and hence this covers all simple normal crossings divisors.
 We build the theory of logarithmic quasimaps for $(X,D)$.